The monitors for the best gaming performance

 - RGB lighting

-The ViewSonic Elite XG270QG is close on the heels of the test winner and can score especially with its native NVIDIA G-Sync technology.
-Furthermore, the monitor delivers an ultra-fast picture with a refresh rate of maximum 165Hz and a response time of 1ms and can score with a good contrast as well as an extensive color space.
+The ViewSonic Elite XG270QG is close on the heels of the other monitors and can score especially with its native NVIDIA G-Sync technology.
+Furthermore, the monitor delivers an ultra-fast picture with a maximum refresh rate of 165Hz and a response time of 1ms and can score with a good contrast as well as an extensive color space.
 The IPS panel can also display this wonderfully on the QHD screen, completely without tearing thanks to Adaptive Sync.
-In addition, the XG270QG comes with a colorful RGB lighting, which perfectly underlines the atmosphere of your adventure.
+In addition, the XG270QG comes with a colorful RGB lighting that perfectly accompanies your adventure.

 Best The best gaming monitor